Sexual Orientation, Gender Expression and Education Abroad

 - Begin researching now by looking at the resources below, talking with a study abroad advisor and program alumni.

 Useful Sites to Begin Your Exploration

-- CU Boulder GSC: a CU resource for services and information.
+- The Pride Office at CU Boulder: a CU resource for services and information.

 - CU Boulder Program Specific Handbooks: look for country specific information in these orientation materials students receive upon acceptance on a program; some will include GLBT country-specific information.